 Samuel Taylor Coleridge defined poetry as "the art of apprehending and interpreting ideas by the faculty of imagination; the art of idealizing in thought and in expression.
 For poetry is the blossom and the fragrance of all human knowledge, human thoughts, human passions, emotions, language."
 Many poets have attempted to define poetry; however, a brief overview of poetry history may help us to have a more rounded understanding.

-Poetry as an Art
+History: Poetry as an Art